tcm5343/pc-builder/README.md

 # PC-Builder
-A program which was made for IST 311 using Java, Swing, and Microsoft Access.
+A program which was made for IST 311 using Java (JDK 1.8), Swing, and Microsoft Access.